Djan88/wizardduos/wp-content/plugins/theme-switcha/readme.txt

 You can use any of the front-end shortcodes to enable visitors to select any available theme.
 It's also possible to exclude themes from switching.
 Visit the [Installation Docs](https://wordpress.org/plugins/theme-switcha/installation/) for more information (under "Usage: Display Menus" and "Excluding Themes", respectively).

-**When switching themes, will visitors still be able to see content from the database?**
+**When switching themes, will visitors see the same content?**

 Yes, the same database/content will be displayed regardless of which theme is enabled or switched.
 The WP database provides the content for ALL themes.

+**How can I test demo content while switching themes?**

-**How can I test demo content (like posts and pages) while switching themes?**
+Question: How can I test demo content (like posts and pages) while switching themes?

-Just make sure that all of the demo content is added as "Draft" or "Pending" instead of "Published".
+Answer: Just make sure that all of the demo content is added as "Draft" or "Pending" instead of "Published".
 Then only logged-in users with proper capabilities will be able to see it.

 **I still don't get it.. how do I switch themes?**